rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 8th century BC

-A prophetic text that can only be undrtstood in unity and never in parts.
+A prophetic text that can only be understood in unity and never in parts.

 !!! quote "Isaiah 1:2 ...
 66:23-24"
     Hear, O heavens, and give ear, O earth!
 For the LORD has spoken: "I have nourished and brought up children, And they have rebelled against Me"